peteroupc/peteroupc.github.io/randmisc.md

 2. Run the **ExpMinus** algorithm with parameter _u_/_t_.
 If it returns 0, go to step 1.
 3. Run the **ExpMinus** algorithm with parameter 1, until a run returns 0, then set _n_ to the number of times the algorithm returned 1 this way.
 4. Set _y_ to floor((_u_+_n_\*_t_)/_s_).
-5. Generate an unbiased random bit.
+5. Generate an unbiased random bit (either zero or one with equal probability).
 If the bit is 0, return _y_.
 Otherwise, if _y_ is 0, go to step 1.
 Otherwise, return &minus;_y_.

 <a id=Weighted_Choice_for_Special_Distributions></a>
 ### Weighted Choice for Special Distributions